There are four Grade VIII classes with 16 students in each class.

 The Grade VIII course in Central Subject examines events in American history from multiple perspectives, especially those of immigrants and migrants.
-Throughout the course, students put themselves into the shoes of others, looking for ways to connect the past with the present and to connect the people they are studying with themselves.
+Throughout the course, students put themselves into the shoes of others, looking for ways to connect the past with the present, and to connect the people they are studying with themselves.
 Students learn to develop thoughtful opinions that are supported and illustrated with evidence from our texts, as well as expressed with clarity and insight.

 Mathematics In Grade VIII: Algebra

 The Middle School mathematics program at Shady Hill guides students in constructing new mathematical knowledge built upon deep understanding and prior learning.
 The program provides students with meaningful learning experiences through discovery and exploration, complemented by the formalization of requisite algorithms and skill work.
 Students work both independently and collaboratively in class.
-They develop skills in problem–solving and they further their ability to communicate and justify their reasoning.
-They are encouraged to represent their thinking in both oral and written forms.
+They develop skill in problem–solving, and they further their ability to communicate and justify their reasoning.
+They are encouraged to represent their thinking in both oral and written form.
 Students make connections to mathematical ideas and to real-world experiences.
 The use of manipulatives and technology allows students to move from concrete to abstract thinking in the ongoing development of mathematical ideas.

-The Grade VIII math curriculum consists of a full year of algebraic study.
+The Eighth Grade math curriculum consists of a full year of algebraic study.
 Graphing and word problems are woven into every unit.
-Topics include evaluation and simplification of polynomials, solution of linear equations with one and two variables, solution of quadratic equations, algebraic fractions, absolute value, inequalities, radicals, and coordinate geometry.
+Topics include evaluation and simplification of polynomials, solution of linear equations with one and two variables, solution of quadratic equations, algebraic fractions, absolute value, inequalities, radicals and coordinate geometry.
 Throughout the year, students are asked to apply these skills and concepts to solve problems in real-world situations.
 Graphing calculator software is used to model practical applications of algebraic concepts.

 Library In Grade VIII